 II.
 Responsible Official and Key Offices to Contact Regarding the Policy and its Implementation

-Responsible Official: Vice President for Administration; Rice University Policy Department; Disability Support Services
+Responsible Official: Vice President for Finance and Administration; Rice University Policy Department; Disability Support Services

 February 8, 2018